 However, one can’t deny that Apple has reinvented the retail experience, making it more engaging and personal.
 As Tim Cook stated at the beginning of the event, there are over 500 billion visitors in the Apple store.
 And the way the products of Apple have had a profound impact on our life, they are rather indispensable for the user base which shows that the ‘customer is put at the center’ for Apple indeed and as long as Apple continues to redefine and reinvent with its center unhinged, it has a long way to go.

-Nevertheless, as for the products that debuted in the event, what with their environment-friendly make-up, health features and so on, they demonstrate what the girl exclaims at one point in the introductory video, ‘That’s a serious upgrade!’
+Coming to the products that debuted in the event, what with their environment-friendly make-up, health features and so on, they demonstrate what the girl exclaims at one point in the introductory video, ‘That’s a serious upgrade!’